THE FOUNDER OF DIVINE INDWELLING

 Corporate life as formation

 Swaady spent thirteen years at Fortune 500 company GE, building skills and acquiring experience she would carry into every season that followed.
-Her last role at the company was General Manager of GE Transportation for Africa and Acting CEO of GE South African Technologies, making her one of the youngest women to lead a multinational in Africa.
+Her last role at the company was General Manager of GE Transportation for Africa and Acting CEO of GE South Africa Technologies, making her one of the youngest women to lead a multinational in Africa at that time.
 Through those years her faith was simply there, present in how she worked, how she led, and how she cared for the people around her.

 Entrepreneurship as vocation